MaryTim/irc/README.md

 - clarifying protocol behavior and RFC terminology
 - reviewing edge cases and error handling scenarios
 - improving documentation and explanations

-All code was written, reviewed, and fully understood by the author.
-Any AI-generated suggestions were manually verified, tested, and adapted to fit the project constraints.